Cost of ObamaCare: Obama Care Cost

 The cost of ObamaCare plans depends upon the quality of plan you choose to purchase.
 The least expensive plan, the bronze plan, covers 60% of out of pocket health care costs and offers basic coverage (in other words it has a 60% actuarial value).
 Plans range from the basic "Bronze" (60%) to "Silver" (70%) to "Gold" (80%) and "Platinum" (90%) level plans.
 Each plan has progressively better benefits and networks and is also progressively more expensive.
 High-end plans carry a 40% excise tax which helps pay for the program.

-The average nationwide price of a Bronze plan is $249 a month before cost-assistance.
+The average nationwide price of a Bronze plan is about $250 a month before cost-assistance and 82$ after.
 The total annual fee for not buying insurance can't be more than the average price of a Bronze plan.
 Learn more about the Individual Mandate.

 Please note that the health insurance costs under ObamaCare represented below are the base cost of premiums before subsidies for a Bronze plan.
 6 in 10 uninsured Americans will pay $100 or less for their plan and many will qualify for free coverage through the Health Insurance Marketplace.